 Is ResearchGate a publisher?

 ResearchGate is not a publisher and does not accept articles or papers for publication.
 Rather, members can track their publications, store private copies, and make their published or unpublished work publicly available on ResearchGate – if they have the rights to do so.

 Getting started with ResearchGate is easy – here’s a quick overview of what to do first:

-- Profiles with a photo receive an average of 150% more views, so it’s a good idea to add your photo from day one.
+- Profiles with a photo receive an average of 150% more views on average, so it’s a good idea to add your photo from day one

-- Adding your institution and department will help us connect you with people you know on ResearchGate, as will importing contacts from your email address book.
+- Add your institution and department to help us connect you with people you know on ResearchGate

-- For more information about editing your profile information, see Account settings
+- For more information on editing your profile information, see Account settings

-Q&A (click on Questions at the top of any page) is where you can ask research-related questions and get them answered by specialists.
-If you haven’t got a question right now, try answering some – it’s a great way to start sharing your knowledge, connect with others, and identify yourself as an expert in your field.
+Q&A is where you can ask research-related questions, get them answered by specialists, and share your own expertise.
+If you haven’t got a question to ask, try answering some – it’s a great way to share your knowledge, connect with others, and identify yourself as an expert in your field.

 ResearchGate is a professional network where scientists and researchers can share and access scientific output, knowledge, and expertise.
 We ask that you sign up with your institutional email address so that we can verify that you are a researcher – you can always change it after sign-up.